After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 Standing arms wide above Norwegian fjords

-4. Cook Your Own Meals
+4. Cook Your Meals to Save Big Money

-Cooking your own meals will save you hundreds of dollars, no exaggeration here.
-While a meal in an average restaurant might cost you 15 – 25 euros without a drink, the cost of groceries in Norway is actually really comparable to a lot of countries in Europe and North America.
-In fact, I often found my grocery bill to be slightly cheaper than what I would be paying in Canada.
-I would spend approximately 50 euros a week on all my food.
-If you eat a lot, I would budget a bit more than that.
+Cooking your meals instead of eating out will save you hundreds of dollars, no exaggeration.
+While a meal in an average restaurant might cost you 20 – 30 euros without a drink, the cost of groceries in Norway is actually really comparable to a lot of countries in Europe and North America.

 5. Book Your Accommodation as Far in Advance as Possible

-If you are not camping, then accommodation in Norway is likely to be your biggest expense.
+If you are not camping, then accommodation in Norway is usually the biggest expense.
 A big way you can save money on accommodation is by booking as far in advance as possible.
-Prices increase the closer you get to the date.
-Also the cheapest places to stay will get booked up fast leaving you with only the really expensive options.

 When I was booking a place to stay in Bergen using Airbnb, I found private rooms for around $75 – $80 CAD per night.
 I waited a few days and when I went to book them, the only options left were well over $100 per night.